Isa Brown: Eggs, Height, Size and Raising Tips

 ISA Brown Breed

 The Isa Brown breed is a hybrid that was developed by the Institut de Sélection Animale (ISA) in France in 1978.
-They were bred specifically for their egg-laying abilities.
+For translation, that’s fancy talk for “Animal Selection Institute.”
+But “ASI Brown” doesn’t roll out the tongue as well as “ISA Brown.”

-The genetic mix within the breed is a highly-guarded secret, but White Leghorns and Rhode Island Red are suspected as two of the breeds used.
+The genetic mix within the breed is a highly-guarded secret, but White Leghorns and Rhode Island Red are the chief suspects used.
 In fact, their lineage is such a big secret that the breed itself is a copyrighted product.

-In 1997, ISA merged with Merck & Co., a large pharmaceutical brand and the result was Hubbard ISA.
-In 2005, Hubbard and ISA were divided and merged with two other companies.
+Before the end of the millennium, in 1997, ISA merged with Merck & Co., a pharmaceutical giant, and the result was Hubbard ISA.
+In 2005, Hubbard and ISA were divided and merged with a pair of other companies.

-Hendrix Genetics specializes in improving livestock breeds through selective breeding, not genetic engineering.
+Hendrix Genetics specializes in tweaking and improving livestock breeds, of course, through selective breeding and not genetic engineering.
 Their egg-laying chickens include the breeds Babcock, Bovans, Dekalb, Hisex, ISA, and Shaver.

 Feature Isa Browns